How much does TSA PreCheck® cost?

 What is TSA PreCheck?

-TSA PreCheck is a program run by the Transportation Security Administration to help expedite airport security for travelers who pass a background check.
+TSA PreCheck is a program run by the Transportation Security Administration (TSA) to help expedite airport security for eligible travelers who pass a background check.

 TSA PreCheck cost

-There is an application fee associated with TSA PreCheck for a five-year membership.
 The TSA has selected three partners to help enroll travelers in TSA PreCheck.
-As of March 2025, their application fees are as follows:
+As of July 2026, their application fees are as follows:

 - Idemia: $76.75